Rapper Meek Mill gets pardon from Gov. Tom Wolf

 One of 369 Pardons granted by Wolf

-Wolf granted 369 pardons in his final week as governor, leaving office with a total of 2,540 pardons granted.
+Wolf granted 369 pardons in his final fullweek as governor, bringing him to a total of 2,540 pardons granted.

 That's the most pardons granted by a governor in state history.
 Almost 400 were for nonviolent marijuana offenses, his office said in a statement.